The emergence of an infectious disease is complex and one of the most powerful force driving its emergence is human activities like travelling.

 Listed below are just some of the common diseases that you should look out for when you are overseas.
 If you discover that you are showing some of these symptoms, monitor your condition and consult a doctor where necessary.

-These diseases are contracted when you consume food or drinks from unsafe or unclean sources.
+Here are some potential infections that might be contracted when food or drinks are consumed from unsafe/ unclean sources.

-Wash your hands with clean water before eating
+Wash your hands with clean water and soap before eating

-These diseases are contracted when you are bitten by mosquitoes that carry these viruses.
+Here are a number of diseases that are contracted when you are bitten by animals (e.g. dogs, bats) or mosquitoes that carry these viruses.

 Wear light-coloured, long-sleeved clothing and long pants, especially when outdoors at night